Sergei Zverev: Memory

 The Krasnogorsky Zavod and Leningrad Military Technical School was named in honour of Sergei Zverev.
 In 2007 street in Krasnogorsk was given the name of Sergei Zverev.

 Russian Optical Society established a medal in the honour of Sergei Zverev.

 Awards

-Sergei Zverev was awarded Hero of Socialist Labour (1972); Order of Lenin (awarded six time); Order of the Red Banner of Labour (awarded two times); Order of the Patriotic War, 1st class; Order of the Red Star; Order of the Badge of Honour.
+Sergei Zverev was awarded Hero of Socialist Labour (1972); Order of Lenin (awarded six times); Order of the Red Banner of Labour (awarded two times); Order of the Patriotic War, 1st class; Order of the Red Star; Order of the Badge of Honour.

 He was also awarded Lenin Prize in 1976 and USSR State Prize in 1971.